-Join Richard Harrington for an in-depth discussion in this video Controlling the camera with a smartphone, part of Shooting a High-Dynamic Range (HDR) Time-Lapse Video.
+Join Richard Harrington for an in-depth discussion in this video Controlling the camera with a smartphone, part of Time-Lapse Video: High-Dynamic Range (HDR).

 There are so many different ways to control cameras these days, because so many people have gotten into time lapse.
 One of my favorites is thing called Trigger Trap, and what's great about Trigger Trap is it's very versatile.
 It really comes with two pieces, one piece goes to your phone.
 And they make this for a wide range of smart phones.
 Most of them, though, go right in the headphone jack.
 And the phone will send out a series of controls over that headphone jack.
 Then it connects to a dedicated cable, and you can get multiple ones of these.
 The benefit of this cable is that this goes to your camera.